madprops/gifmaker/README.md

 ---

+> input = Type: Str | Default: 'media/video.webm'

+Which video or image to use for the frames.

+`-i` is a shorter alias for this.

+---

 > outdir = Type: Str | Default: 'output' directory

 In which directoy to save the generated gif.

----

-> input = Type: Str | Default: 'media/video.webm'

-Which video or image to use for the frames.
+This doesn't include the file name.

+The file name is always generated automatically.

+`-o` is a shorter alias for this.

 ---